OpenVPN 2.4.1 -- released on 2017.03.22 (Change Log)

 OpenVPN is available in repositories of most open source operating systems such as Debian, Ubuntu, Fedora, FreeBSD and Maemo.
 Some of them may have several versions available, e.g. one for latest beta branch, one for latest development code and one for stable releases.
 Using these OS-provider versions is usually easiest.
 However the OpenVPN project also packages latest OpenVPN releases for some open source operating systems.
 Take a look here to see if these packages are available for your OS.

 OpenVPN uses TAP-windows to provide virtual tap device functionality on Windows.
 Normally you don't need to install TAP-windows separately, as OpenVPN installers include it.
-The tap-windows driver comes in two flavours: the NDIS 5 driver for Windows XP and NDIS 6 for Windows and above.
+The tap-windows driver comes in two flavours: the NDIS 5 driver (tap-windows, version 9.9.x) for Windows XP and NDIS 6 (tap-windows6, version 9.21.x) for Windows Vista and above.
 Source code for both tap-windows drivers is available on GitHub.

 |Installer (NDIS 5)||tap-windows-9.9.2_3.exe||GnuPG Signature|